-This Investment Policy Statement (Policy) governs the investment of assets for the thirteen Permanent Trust Funds, the Strategic Investment and Improvements Fund (SIIF), the Capitol Building Fund, the Coal Development Trust Fund, and the Indian Cultural Education Trust (collectively, Funds).
+This Investment Policy Statement (Policy) governs the investment of assets for the thirteen Permanent Trust Funds, the Strategic Investment and Improvements Fund (SIIF), the Capitol Building Fund, the Coal Development Trust Fund, the Indian Cultural Education Trust, and the Theodore Roosevelt Presidential Library and Museum Endowment Fund (collectively, Funds).
 It is established to provide a framework for the management of those assets and sets forth the Board's investment objectives, philosophy, guidelines, and practices.
 The Policy is not intended to be a static, one-time document but is designed to capture investment opportunities while providing parameters that ensure prudence and care in the execution of the investment program.
 No investment or action pursuant to an investment may be taken unless permitted by this Policy or by action of the Board; any exceptions must be approved by the Board.